The Bead Project

 When do classes meet?

 There are ten class sessions.
-Classes are typically held Wednesday afternoons for four hours.
+Fall classes are typically held on a weekend day and spring classes are typically held on a weekday.
 Additional self-scheduled studio time is expected to complete course requirements.

 I have never worked with glass before, can I apply?

-At UrbanGlass, The Bead Project teaches the basics of glass beadmaking using a hot head torch.
-Students learn about equipment and tools; safety procedures for working with hot glass; a brief history and survey of bead types and styles; and resources for purchasing glass and other beadmaking supplies.
+In the studio portion, you’ll learn the basics of glass beadmaking using a flameworking torch.
+Students learn about equipment and tools, safety procedures for working with hot glass, a brief history and survey of bead types and styles, and resources for purchasing glass and other beadmaking supplies.